hannesdatta/course-odcm/content/docs/tutorials/workflow/opportunities.md

 For example, long before online music streaming was the default, I met a friend's friend at a house party, who told me about this fantastic app called Spotify, which had just launched in The Netherlands at the time.
 I was amazed by the amount of new music I discovered when using the app.
 I also noticed my music taste was slowly gravitating from rock music to electronic dance, and - as a researcher - I wondered why?
 So, I decided to look for data that tracks users' digital music consumption on the web, so that I could study that behavior later.

 When browsing the web, I found that amazing social network for music - it's been around for ages, long before Spotify came into existence.
-That website provided an API which allowed me to extract users' consumption histories.
+That website provided an API that allowed me to extract users' consumption histories.
 [Check out the website](https://last.fm) and its [API](https://last.fm/api)!

 {{< /hint >}}